Loading…

 Clear guide to every part of the site

-Plot Eval is a web app that turns property CSVs into a single research workspace: create a dataset, import rows, resolve parcels and geocode, enrich with county GIS when your tier supports it, then browse, grade, map, and track notes, checklists, and reminders on each property.
+Plot Eval is a web app that turns property CSVs into a single research workspace: create a dataset, import rows, then run geocoding and (for GIS-enabled counties only) parcel ID match, spatial match, polygons, and county GIS fields.
+Upload-only counties still support lists, addresses, notes, and pipeline views without county ArcGIS.
+Browse, grade where data allows, map, and track notes, checklists, and reminders on each property.

 Support explains platform functionality only and does not provide investment advice.

 Plot Eval turns property lists (tax sale CSVs, county exports, or your own spreadsheets) into a single research workspace.
-You create a dataset, upload a CSV, and the site enriches properties with GIS data, grades them, and puts them on a map.
+You create a dataset, upload a CSV, and the site enriches rows with county GIS when your county tier supports it (full or limited GIS), geocodes addresses when it can, grades where readiness allows, and puts properties on a map.
+Upload-only counties focus on import, addresses, and your research workflow without county parcel automation.
+Free Explorer lets you try this with 1 active dataset, up to 100 properties, 3 active reminders, basic map access, and no exports for 30 days from your first property upload or add.
 You then browse, filter, and open each property in a workspace (maps, checklist, notes, reminders, and status).
 The Dashboard surfaces upcoming reminders; Agenda and Calendar organize them by date; Decisions summarizes pipeline markings across properties.
 Inbox is available on Team workspaces for assignments and notifications.
-Export when you need a spreadsheet copy.
+Paid plans unlock export when you need a spreadsheet copy.
+Check Supported counties for what applies to each jurisdiction.

 After signing in, you land on the Dashboard at /datasets.
 This is your home for all datasets.
 Each part of the screen is described below.